Privacy & Security

 - Device identifier: Free users are identified by a one-way SHA-256 hash of the hardware UUID.
 This hash is used solely for rate limiting and free-tier usage tracking on our proxy.
 It is not shared with Google or any other third party.

-- Usage reporting: For Unlimited subscribers, aggregate token usage (token counts, feature name, model, and billing period — no transcript content) is reported to our server periodically for billing purposes.
+- Usage reporting: For paid subscribers, aggregate token usage (token counts, feature name, model, and billing period — no transcript content) is reported to our server periodically for billing purposes.

 - License validation: Subscription license keys are validated against our server on app launch and periodically.
 No personal data beyond the license key is sent.
 Billing and checkout are handled by Stripe.